Taíno: Spanish and Taíno

 At this time, the neighbors of the Taíno were the Guanahatabeys in the western tip of Cuba, the Island-Caribs in the Lesser Antilles from Guadeloupe to Grenada, and the Calusa and Ais nations of Florida.
-Guanahaní was the Taíno name for the island that Columbus renamed as San Salvador (Spanish for "Holy Savior").
-Columbus called the Taíno "Indians", a reference that has grown to encompass all the indigenous peoples of the Western Hemisphere.
-A group of about 24 Taíno people were forced to accompany Columbus on his 1494 return voyage to Spain.
+Guanahaní was the Taíno name for the island that Columbus renamed San Salvador (Spanish for "Holy Savior").
+Columbus erroneously called the Taíno "Indians", a reference that has grown to encompass all the Indigenous peoples of the Western Hemisphere.
+A group of about 24 Taíno people were abducted and forced to accompany Columbus on his 1494 return voyage to Spain.

-On Columbus' second voyage in 1493, he began to require tribute from the Taíno in Hispaniola.
+On Columbus' second voyage in 1493, he began to demand tribute from the Taíno in Hispaniola.
 According to Kirkpatrick Sale, each adult over 14 years of age was expected to deliver a hawks bell full of gold every three months, or when this was lacking, twenty-five pounds of spun cotton.
 If this tribute was not brought, the Spanish cut off the hands of the Taíno and left them to bleed to death.
-These cruel practices inspired many revolts by the Taíno and campaigns against the Spanish — some being successful, some not.
+These savage, cruel practices inspired many revolts by the Taíno and campaigns against the Spanish—some being successful, some not.

-In 1511, Antonio de Montesinos, a Dominican missionary in Hispaniola, became the first European to publicly denounce the enslavement of the indigenous peoples of the island and the Encomienda system.
+In 1511, Antonio de Montesinos, a Dominican missionary in Hispaniola, became the first European to publicly denounce the abduction and enslavement of the Indigenous peoples of the island and the Encomienda system.

 In 1511, several caciques in Puerto Rico, such as Agüeybaná II, Arasibo, Hayuya, Jumacao, Urayoán, Guarionex, and Orocobix, allied with the Carib and tried to oust the Spaniards.
 The revolt was suppressed by the Indio-Spanish forces of Governor Juan Ponce de León.
-Hatuey, a Taíno chieftain who had fled from Hispaniola to Cuba with 400 natives to unite the Cuban natives, was burned at the stake on February 2, 1512.
+Hatuey, a Taíno chieftain who had fled from Hispaniola to Cuba with 400 Natives to unite the Cuban Natives, was burned at the stake on February 2, 1512.

 In Hispaniola, a Taíno chieftain named Enriquillo mobilized more than 3,000 Taíno in a successful rebellion in the 1520s.
 These Taíno were accorded land and a charter from the royal administration.
-Despite the small Spanish military presence in the region, they often used diplomatic divisions and, with help from powerful native allies, controlled most of the region.
-In exchange for a seasonal salary, religious and language education, the Taíno were required to work for Spanish and Indian land owners.
+Despite the small Spanish military presence in the region, they often used diplomatic divisions and, with help from powerful Native allies, controlled most of the region.
+In "exchange" for a seasonal salary, and religious and language education, the Taíno were forced to work for Spanish and erroneously-labeled "Indian" landowners.
 This system of labor was part of the encomienda.